🧠 What is semantic SEO and entity optimisation? (Direct answer)

 4. Why Entity SEO Matters More Now Than Two Years Ago

 Semrush's analysis of 10M+ keywords found AI Overviews appearing for up to 25% of queries at peak, settling around 18.76% of US searches by early 2026.
 AI Overview-cited articles cover 62% more facts than non-cited pages.
+In every low-AIO-visibility site audited, the root cause has been thin entity records — not ranking performance.
 Source: SE Ranking/Surfer SEO AI Overview Citation Research, Nov 2025.
-In every low-AIO-visibility site I've audited, the root cause has been thin entity records — not ranking performance.

-Read Google's Quality Raters' Guidelines carefully and you will see that each E-E-A-T dimension is really asking about verifiable entity relationships.
+Read Google's Quality Raters' Guidelines carefully and each E-E-A-T dimension is really asking about verifiable entity relationships.
 Authoritativeness is about being recognised by other trusted entities.
 Expertise connects your content to a recognised knowledge domain.
 Trustworthiness comes from consistent, accurate entity data across independent sources.
 You cannot build solid E-E-A-T without solid entity signals underneath.

-Google's June 2025 Knowledge Graph update removed approximately 1 in 5 entities that lacked sufficient quality signals.
-The entities that survived and new ones that gained inclusion had strong external corroboration, consistent attributes, and active maintenance.
-Source: Kalicube Pro / Search Engine Land, 2025.
+Google's June 2025 Knowledge Graph update contracted the graph by 6.26% across two closely timed updates — more than 3 billion entities removed in a single week, trading volume for confidence.
+The entities that survived had strong external corroboration, consistent attributes, and active maintenance.
 The bar for entity inclusion has risen significantly since 2023.
+Source: Kalicube / Search Engine Land, August 2025.

 5. Entity Types: What Each One Needs for Knowledge Graph Inclusion